 On 25 May 2018, the General Data Protection Regulation (GDPR) came into force across the European Union.
 The new Regulation provides a broader definition of personal data with respect to its predecessor, the Data Protection Directive (DPD), and has rapidly become a standard for the processing of personal data not only in Europe but on a global scale.

-In the first place, it is critical to grasp what personal data is before moving to derived concepts.
+Understanding the definition of personal data is, therefore, the first step organisations should follow to comply with the Regulation and avoid being subject to a costly mistake.
 In this regard, Article 4(1) of the GDPR defines personal data as any information related to an identified or identifiable natural person.
 But what does “identifiable” mean here?

 The same article goes on to point out that an identifiable natural person is one who can be identified, directly or indirectly, by reference of an identifier, by an online identifier or by one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 The Article 29 Working Party, replaced on 25 May 2018 by the European Data Protection Board, accurately addresses the situation of identifiable individuals via Opinion 4/2007.
 So, let’s get a better understanding of this.